cardano-foundation/incentivized-testnet-stakepool-registry/README.md

-# Incentivized Testnet Stake Pool Registry
+# Incentivized Testnet Stake Pool Meta Data Registry

 ##  Background
 This repository provides a means to register public stake pools for the Incentivized Testnet.
 Successful registrations will result in the listing of a stake pool as a delegation option in all of the supported testnet wallets (Daedalus & Yoroi).